albertkun/ucladataguides/readme.md

 # Welcome to the UCLA Data Guides Repository!

+## What is this repo?

+This repo is used to create guides for UCLA data analysis!
+You can find the guides published on [https://ucladataguides.readthedocs.io](https://ucladataguides.readthedocs.io)

+## How to contribute

 If you would like to contribute guides please follow the steps below:

 1) Create guide in any format (docx, google docs, text editor, etc.)